Buttigieg raises almost $25 million in 4th quarter

 "Now I am proud to say that ours is the only campaign in this Democratic primary with more donations than Donald Trump," Sanders said, adding that "our campaign has raised more money than any other campaign in this race and will raise more money than any campaign would against Donald Trump."

-Rep. Tulsi Gabbard raised “around $3.4 million” in the fourth quarter, according to campaign press assistant Cullen Tiernan.
-That's the Hawaiian congresswoman's best total of the year.
-She raised just over $3 million in the previous quarter and a total of just over $10 million in all of 2019.
+Rep. Tulsi Gabbard, D-Hawaii, raised "around $3.4 million" in the fourth quarter, said Cullen Tiernan, a campaign press assistant.
+That's her best total of the year; she raised just more than $3 million in the previous quarter and just over $10 million in all of 2019.